Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Introduction

-\textbf{Decision trees and MDPs in healthcare.} Tree-based models are popular in general classification tasks, and specifically in healthcare applications.
-Indeed, they provide a decision model that often achieves high classification accuracy based on simple decision rules.
-Classical heuristics such as CART \citep{breiman1984classification} and C4.5 \citep{quinlan2014c4} scale well but often return suboptimal trees, while optimal solutions can be computed with integer programming~\citep{bertsimas2017optimal}.
-In healthcare, decision trees have been used in a number of settings including diagnosing heart diseases \citep{shouman2011using}, developing novel non-linear stroke risk scores \citep{orfanoudaki2020machine}, and predicting survival probability of the patients~\citep{bertsimas2020optimal}.
+\paragraph{Decision trees and MDPs in healthcare.} Tree-based models are popular in general classification tasks, and specifically in healthcare applications. \tb{Indeed, trees provide a decision model that is easily interpretable, which may be preferred in high-stake settings over more accurate methods that are hard to interpret and justify.} Classical heuristics such as CART \citep{breiman1984classification} and C4.5 \citep{quinlan2014c4} scale well but often return suboptimal trees, while optimal solutions can be computed with mixed-integer linear programming~\citep{bertsimas2017optimal}.
+In healthcare, decision trees have been used in a number of settings including diagnosing heart diseases \citep{shouman2011using}, developing novel non-linear stroke risk scores \citep{orfanoudaki2020machine}, and predicting survival probability of the patients~\citep{bertsimas2022optimal}.
 As the scope of applications of decision trees to healthcare decision-making is very large, we refer the reader to the reviews in \cite{tomar2013survey} and \cite{dhillon2019machine}.
-Most of these applications are based on static \textit{predictions} (e.g., diagnosis) of the diseases and do not take into account the dynamic evolution of the health of the patient over time.
-In contrast, we build upon the Markov Decision Process (MDP) literature to better model the impact of our decisions over time.
+Most of these applications are based on static \textit{predictions} (e.g., diagnosis) of the diseases and do not take into account the dynamic evolution of the health of the patient over time, \tb{with the notable exception of \cite{zhang2018interpretable}}.
+In contrast to most of the literature, we build upon the Markov Decision Process (MDP) literature to better model the impact of our decisions over time.

-Markov Decision Processes (MDPs) provide a simple framework for the analysis of \textit{sequential} decision rules.
-This is the reason why MDPs are widely used in many healthcare applications, where the evolution of the patient's health impacts the sequence of decisions chosen over time.
-The use of Markov models in healthcare can be traced back to \cite{beck1983markov}.
-In particular, MDPs have been used, among others, for kidney transplantation \citep{mdp-kidney}, HIV treatment recommendations \citep{mdp-HIV}, cardiovascular controls for patients with Type 2 diabetes \citep{mdp-steimle} and determining proactive transfer policies to the ICU \citep{grand2020robust}.
-We refer the reader to \cite{mdp-med-1} for reviews of applications of MDP to healthcare.